-Extensive reviews and publications pertaining to gastroenterology and hepatology.
-His principal works were Diseases of the Liver (1845), and Diseases of the Stomach (1855)
+Credited for his extensive reviews and publications pertaining to gastroenterology and hepatology.
+His principal works were Diseases of the Liver (1845), and Diseases of the Stomach (1855).

-- 1840 – Doctor of medicine Cambridge University
+- 1840 – Conferred a Doctor of Medicine in Cambridge

 - Died 14 March 1882